stefanhans/distributed-contexting/why/PITCHME.md

 ---

+## What do we have today?

+- container orchestration inside a cloud |
+- interplanetary in very few domains |
+- being clients of very few |

+---

 ## What do we want to achieve?

-- Instead of container orchestration inside a cloud |
 - application orchestration in all networks |
-- Instead of interplanetary only for files |
-- interplanetry for all what is binary describable |
+- interplanetry for everything |
-- Instead of all being customers of very few |
 - creating the digital world for us yourself |

 ---